 7. When you show that they are self-contradictory, or arbitrary or both, they always say “That is just the point.”
 They take by this to mean that you and everyone else are arbitrary or self-contradictory MERELY because they are.
 This is their favorite non-sequitur.

-8. All sound and valid arguments have premisses related to conclusion by LOGICAL NECESSITY.
-This is the opposite of what every logician (and dictionary) means by non-arbitrary.
-The Nihilist attempts to reduce all features of human experience, including logical necessity — to the status of arbitrary.
-Here, things mean their opposites — black is white and up is down when the logically necessary is arbitrary.
-In other words, all sound and valid arguments falsify Nihilism — since the existence of logical necessity implies the denial of “universal arbitrariness.”
+8. All sound and valid arguments have premisses related to conclusions by LOGICAL NECESSITY.
+This is the opposite of what every logician (and dictionary) means by the word “arbitrary.”
+The Nihilist attempts to reduce all features of human experience, including logical necessity — to the status of the arbitrary.
+Here, things mean their opposites — black is white and up is down, when the logically necessary is stipulated to be arbitrary.
+Conversely (flip side of the coin), all sound and valid arguments falsify Nihilism — since the existence of logical necessity implies the denial of “universal arbitrariness.”

 Note that each of these “loss” or “win” conclusions obtains independently of the other, so that the principle of excluded middle need not obtain for the loss of the one to imply a win for the other, or vice-versa.